 Fortunately, there is tremendous interest on the part of innovators and investors in developing tools and technologies to serve the needs of older adults.

-Here are a few examples of what we can look forward to, featured recently in The Week:
+Here are a few examples featured in The Week of what we can look forward to:

 A “smart dresser” has new meaning these days.
 Everything from shoes to shirts can have embedded smart technology – shoes with vibrating insoles to improve balance and prevent falls, shirts with heart monitors, and even socks smart enough to detect diabetic complications.